northbrid/foglalo/README.md

 A workaround for this is install the following Chrome extension, and then disable CSP with it: https://chromewebstore.google.com/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden

+When this plugin is installed, it has a button in the toolbar, which has 2 states:
+* If the icon is grey, then the CSP works normally, and the plugin has no effect
+* If the icon is pink, then the plugin will manipulate the CSP headers in the HTTP responses

+The plugin has effect only at the point when the page gets loaded, so you need to refresh the page after enabling!

 # Injecting the script
 Paste this code snippet in Chrome DevTools to load AWS SDK:
 ```